News Corp, Porsche among top picks at hedge fund event

 Investors accuse Porsche SE of concealing a move in 2008 to acquire VW, and of covertly amassing a majority interest in Europe's biggest carmaker.

-Cooper-Hohn also favours News Corp, despite market concerns over a telephone hacking scandal that prompted it to close Britain's News of the World newspaper.
+Cooper-Hohn also favors News Corp, despite market concerns over a telephone hacking scandal that prompted it to close Britain's News of the World newspaper.

 "People think it's a cyclical business with lots of advertising.
 It has lots of steady fees," he said.
 "It's a business with massive pricing power.
 It shouldn't be trading at four times EBIT (earnings before interest and taxes)."